vincefn/pyvkfft/README.rst

 - now testing the FFT size does not exceed the allowed maximum prime number decomposition (13)
 - unit tests for all transforms: use `python setup.py test`
 - Note that out-of-place C2R transform currently destroys the complex array for FFT dimensions >=2
+- tested on macOS (10.13.6) and Linux.

 TODO
 ----

 - access to the other backends:

-  - **OpenCL !** (now also available in VkFFT)
+  - **OpenCL !** (now also available in VkFFT): preliminary version in the opencl branch
   - for vulkan and rocm this only makes sense combined to a pycuda/cupy/pyopencl equivalent.
 - support cupy arrays (this probably requires little change so a cupy user/developer contribution is welcome)
+- support array dimensions >3 when the FFT dimension is up to 2 (by collapsing the 3rd dimension)
 - out-of-place C2R transform without modifying the C array ?
-This would require using a R array padded with two wolumns as for the inplace transform
+This would require using a R array padded with two wolumns, as for the inplace transform
 - half precision ?
 - convolution ?
 - zero-padding ?